 - Any necessary road repairs between Dee and Tamar streets so this block can be resealed in early 2019.

-The remarking work will happen from Wednesday 24 October over a couple of nights.
-Contractors will then use a water blaster to remove the redundant markings.
+Contractors will use a water blaster to remove the redundant markings.
 This will take a couple of weeks, with work happening during the day and in the evening.

 The contractors will be concentrating on the intersections and other asphalted areas where the old blacked out markings are the most obvious.
 They won’t be working in areas with chipseal (the stony road surface), as the water blaster could remove stones and damage the road surface.